itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

 next image.
 With respect to this documentation, most changes will be applied to the "after next" image, if the camera is in trigger-mode.
 If the camera is in free-run mode (trigger_mode = -1), it sometimes needs up to 4 frames until changes become visible!

-In order not to waste time, the plugin does not execute idle grabs after every change of any parameter.
-This has to be done by hand.
+Usually, the plugin does not acquire any idle grabs after having changed any parameter.
+However, if you set the parameter 'num_idle_grabs_after_param_change' to any value bigger than zero, the number of images are acquired.
+This happens at the next call of **startDevice** if the camera is currently stopped or immediately at the end of the **setParam** command.

 Changelog
 ==========